 Related: What should I do if my dishes test positive for lead?
 Click HERE.

 Do you want to find a modern, Lead-free Corelle pattern that is suitable and safe for you to hand down to YOUR grandkids?
-Check out these (they are my favorite Lead-free option on Amazon!)*

 As always thank you for reading and for sharing my posts.
 Please let me know if you have any questions!